HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

 # 6. Creating custom Themes

-To create our custom style for example for the `Headline5` we can do as follows.
+For example, to create our custom style for the `Headline5`, we can do as follows.

 First, create a file under the `res` folder called `type.xml`.